panther-labs/pypanther-starter-kit/README.md

 # pypanther-starter-kit

-`pypanther` is a new Python-native detection framework designed to significantly reduce the overhead of rule management, ensure smooth integration with CI/CD workflows, and enhance the effectiveness and actionability of alerts.
+`pypanther` is a Python-native detection framework designed to significantly reduce the overhead of rule management, ensure smooth integration with CI/CD workflows, and enhance the effectiveness and actionability of alerts.

 The starer kit serves as a bootstrap for the `pypanther` framework, providing a foundational structure and essential components to accelerate the rule development process.
 If you are not yet a Panther user, please reach out to us to (get a demo)[https://panther.com/product/request-a-demo/]!